WouterKlein/plant-humanities/docs/cinnamon/README.md

 	region="1414,152,1586,1031">
 {#paragraph5}

 The quest for spices, cinnamon among them, was one important aim that inspired Europeans of the fifteenth and sixteenth centuries to brave the oceans.
-With success, as many explorers claimed.
-Columbus brought samples of cinnamon bark with him on his first journey to the New World, to help native inhabitants guide him to cinnamon trees, which he believed should grow there.
-He sent samples of a kind of ‘white cinnamon’ (probably _Canella winterana_ (L.) Gaertn.) back to Spain from his second journey.
+Columbus, expecting to reach India, brought samples of cinnamon bark with him on his first journey to the Americas to help native inhabitants guide him to cinnamon trees, which he believed should grow there.
+He sent samples of a kind of ‘white cinnamon’ – probably _Canella winterana_ (L.) Gaertn. – back to Spain from his second journey.
 Similarly, Juan Sebastián Elcano, who completed Magellan’s circumnavigation of the world after the commander himself had been killed on the Philippines, petitioned successfully to have cinnamon sticks, cloves and nutmeg depicted on his coat of arms, to commemorate his role in opening up the spice route to the East Indies.[^ref6]
 <param title="Christopher Columbus" eid="Q7322" aliases="Columbus">
 <param title="Canella winterana" eid="Q2706419">
 <param title="Juan Sebastián Elcano" eid="Q201510">